 The paper is much improved.
 The additional recommendations/guidelines provided are also very appreciable.
 I think this paper would be useful and is timely considering the current increase in temporal analysis of biodiversity.
 There is still one missing element.
 It's easy to include and would change significantly the clarity and novelty of the contribution: In the introduction, either for spatial but even more for temporal scales (grain and extent), the authors should provide an example of process that could explain an observed discrepancy among biodiversity trends calculated at different scales.
 I mean why is it possible and expected at the first place that biodiversity can have a different trend when measured at local vs regional scale?
 No need to be exhaustive about those processes, but this would help considerably the reader to understand what this review is supposed to capture.
 What are the fundamental reasons to check that temporal trends are affected by the temporal extent?
 What could cause this dependancy?
 If not specified, the proposed analysis is somewhat unjustified.

 >>> This is a very good point.
 The ecological reasons of the spatio-temporal scaling of biodiversity dynamic are part of a still ongoing debate in the literature.
 We cite here the studies focusing on this topic that we know of: Chase et al. (2019), Jarzyna et al. (2015), Jarzyna & Jetz (2018), Keil et al. (2018), Leroy et al. (in prep.).
 As a matter of fact, temporal trends of taxonomic diversity are resulting from 3 ecological processes, namely colonization, extinction and persistence which are themselves scale dependent (Jarzyna et al., 2015; Jarzyna & Jetz, 2018; Keil et al., 2018; Leroy et al., in prep.).
-Also, processes such as dispersion, extirpation or carrying capacity of an ecosystem can drive the shape of the temporal change scaling (Chase et al., 2019).
+Also, processes such as dispersal or extirpation can drive the shape of the temporal change scaling (Chase et al., 2019).
 However, concerning the temporal scaling of biodiversity trends, literature is almost non-existent and only assumptions can be made.
-This is because (and this is what we emphasize on in this present manuscript), temporal features (especially temporal grains) are not always available.
+This is because (and this is what we emphasize in this present manuscript), temporal features (especially temporal grains) are not always available.
 Even if available, aggregating temporal grains together is quite challenging as they are often heterogeneous.
 A personal analysis conducted on local surveys of Czech birds resulted in no temporal scaling of biodiversity trends, while spatial scaling was clear (Leroy et al., in prep.).

 We added a short version of this paragraph in the introduction L68-72: